biolprogramming/prog-syllabus/README.md

 This course **is** going to challenge _and_ frustrate you.
 A lot.
 I promise.
 You are learning a new language really quickly - that's a hard thing to do.
 Along with the hard parts of learning a new language, in this case, comes having to learn a number of new tools that you have not (likely) been exposed to.
 That's also really hard.
 You're also going to have to actually **think** on top of all that.
 But, if you think, and work, and collaborate with your classmates to understand what's going on, you **will** end up learning much, much more in a shorter period of time than you expected.

+## Teaching philosophy / Communication

+I'm here to _help_ you learn to program a computer.
+It's up to you to learn how to make that work _for you_.
+I view my role as providing guidance and direction and your role as using that guidance and direction to get where you want/need to go.
+If you decide that you like this sort of thing, you will be teaching yourself this way for the rest of your life.
+Better to learn how to do that now.

+Along those lines, I am not going to answer questions about this or that program/technique/assignment via email.  **All class communication should happen on [Slack](https://biolprogramming.slack.com)**, and almost all of that communication should happen in a open channel where your classmates can help you answer your question.
+You should each be able to create additional #channels, if needed.
+You should also take some time to learn about the features [Slack](https://biolprogramming.slack.com) offers, like code-formatting, etc.

+A wise person once said that "99% of bioinformatics is learning how google", and that idea is just as important when talking about computer programming.
+Learn how to answer a question for yourself, test out some new ideas if you're close but not quite there, and you'll be kicking-ass in no time.

 ## Textbook

 **Think Python: How to Think Like a Computer Scientist** by [Allen Downey](http://www.allendowney.com/wp/)